zebscripts/AFK-Daily/README.md

 **`hexdump: not found`**

 This is most likely because your device does not have [busybox](https://play.google.com/store/apps/details?id=stericson.busybox) installed.
 Either install it on your device or try an emulator like Bluestacks out.

+**`protocol fault: stat response has wrong message id`**

+This most likely happens because you did not enable Android Debug Bridge under the Bluestacks settings.
+Check the [requirements for Bluestacks](#requirements--installation) out.